Tracing and Mitigating Hallucinations in Multimodal LLMs via Dynamic Attention Localization: Experiment

 \subsection{Main Results}

-\paragraph{Long Sequence Hallucination Evaluation.} We evaluate the CHAIR result of three models, as presented in Table \ref{tab2}.
+\paragraph{Long Sequence Hallucination Evaluation.} We evaluate the CHAIR result of five models, as presented in \cref{tab2}.
 Our D-LEAF method significantly outperforms previous state-of-the-art approaches across all metrics on hallucination and models.
 Specifically, on MiniGPT-4 our model achieves a 53$\%$ reduction in $\text{C}_S$ and a 57$\%$ reduction in $\text{C}_I$ compared to SPIN, highlighting the effectiveness of D-LEAF in mitigating object hallucinations in long text generation tasks.

-\paragraph{Multi-turn Hallucination Evaluation.} We use a multi-turn POPE evaluation to increase the difficulty of this task, the result is shown in Table \ref{tab3}.
-D-LEAF consistently performs best across each part of the POPE across the three models.
-Notably, on LLaVA our model outperforms the baseline by approximately 5$\%$, and on the other two models, D-LEAF also surpasses the current state-of-the-art by 2$\%$.
+\paragraph{Multi-turn Hallucination Evaluation.} We use a multi-turn POPE evaluation to increase the difficulty of this task, the result is shown in \cref{tab3}.
+D-LEAF consistently performs best across each part of the POPE across the five models.
+Notably, on LLaVA, MiniGPT-4 and Shikra, our model outperforms the baseline by approximately 5$\%$, and on the other two models, D-LEAF also surpasses the current state-of-the-art by 1$\%$.
 The results indicated that our D-LEAF could achieve good results in long context VQA tasks.

 \paragraph{GPT-4 Assisted Hallucination Evaluation in Comprehensive General Scenarios.} We use MMHal-Bench and GPT-4 assist to evaluate the performance of D-LEAF in more complex scenarios.
-From Figure \ref{mmbench}, the experimental results indicate that our method could achieve better results in all three models, especially in LLaVA 7B.
-While for more image-based question types, like attributes and adversarial objects, our method did not achieve a noticeable improvement in MiniGPT-4 and Shikra.
-In the average performance across the eight evaluation dimensions, there is a certain degree of improvement compared to the baseline after incorporating D-LEAF.
+From \cref{mmbench}, the experimental results indicate that our method could achieve better results in in LLaVA 7B.
+However, for comparison-type tasks involving multi-object attribute reasoning, the model’s performance is relatively weak.
+We also provide the results of MiniGPT-4 and Shikra on MMHal-Bench in \cref{appmmhal}, where our method consistently improves upon the baseline performance on average.

-\paragraph{Throughput Estimation.} To evaluate whether our algorithm maintains real-time efficiency without incurring significant throughput loss, we measured the token-per-second generation rate of each model under different algorithms, as shown in Figure \ref{combine_through}.
+\paragraph{Throughput Estimation.} To evaluate whether our algorithm maintains real-time efficiency without incurring significant throughput loss, we measured the token-per-second generation rate of LLaVA under different algorithms, as shown in \cref{fig:llava_speed}.
 Our method showed the least reduction in throughput compared to the baseline.
 It outperformed other state-of-the-art techniques, including attention-head correction methods such as SPIN and PAI.
+We repeated this experiment on MiniGPT-4 and Shikra and observed consistent results, as detailed in \cref{app:throughput}.